WorthWhile Ventures Campuses

 Aristotle called the American Dream a “Good Life” 2500-years ago.
-A Meaningful Life, he explained, was one spent in worthwhile projects that build a sustainable society; with communities that had all the basic needs of a Good Life like abundant food, shelter, education, opportunity, transportation, prosperity and security.
+A Meaningful Life, he explained, was one spent in worthwhile projects by a right plan that build a sustainable society; with communities that had all the basic needs of a Good Life like abundant food, shelter, education, opportunity, transportation, prosperity and security.

 $112M in Series-B Up-Rounds are anticipated within two years predicated on the successful close of $225M (10% ownership); $300M in share-value gains is our Year-3-to-5 Series-D up-round estimate at which time a valuation of Worthwhile PLCs should total approximately $3.7 billion.
 These estimates assume that none of our most successful hi-tech companies will reach IPO (Initial Public Offerings) before Year-5, however, this might be a pessimistic estimate as the Robotic and Autonomous Delivery Private Equity and IPO marketplaces are trending and our strategic Patents and IP may attract public interest.